Prompt Estimation from Prototypes for Federated Prompt Tuning of Vision Transformers

-We conducted extensive experiments on four popular datasets (1) \textit{CIFAR-100}~\citep{krizhevsky2009learning} dataset consists of 50,000 training images and $10,000$ test images distributed across $100$ classes.
+\textbf{Datasets}: We conducted extensive experiments on four popular datasets (1) \textit{CIFAR-100}~\citep{krizhevsky2009learning} dataset consists of 50,000 training images and $10,000$ test images distributed across $100$ classes.
 (2) \textit{TinyImageNet}~\citep{le2015tiny} contains $100K$ images of $200$ classes, with each class containing $500$ training images and 50 test images.
 (3) \textit{DomainNet}~\citep{peng2019moment} comprises 0.6 million images of 345 classes distributed across six domains: Clipart, Infograph, Painting, Quickdraw, Real, and Sketch; however, following the protocol of ~\cite{yang2023efficient}, we use the top ten most frequent classes for our experiments.
 (4) \textit{iNaturalist} originally introduced in ~\cite{van2018inaturalist} is a large-scale fine-grained visual classification dataset comprised of images of natural species.
-We use the federated version of this dataset introduced in the paper.
+In this work we use federated version of this dataset.